 Google Knowledge Graph can have a huge impact on your company’s exposure when it comes to user search queries.
 I’d highly recommend that you use these tips in order to influence the information on your company that Google’s Knowledge Graph provides.
 Although it’s important to notice that while these steps are among the best practices to have in order to get your business on the Knowledge Graph, it won’t guarantee it.

-Much like how practicing good SEO won’t magically get your website on the first rank on Google overnight, the same also applies here.
-In the end it all depends on Google’s own capability to synthesize all the information available across the web to improve the contents of its Knowledge Graph.
-And your job is to provide as much information as possible and get it in the right place.
+In the end, it all depends on Google’s own capability to synthesize all the information available across the web.
+And your ultimate job is to provide an accurate Word Vector as possible and get it in the right place.

-Do tell me if these steps helps and if it managed to get you a Knowledge Graph display.
-I’d surely love to see them!
+Do tell me if these steps help and if it managed to get you a Knowledge Graph display.
+I sure love to see them!